June 8, 2020

 Conscious consumption of seafood, not feeding them when we see them in the wild, reducing use of plastics, and never releasing balloons into the sky –which inevitably end up in the ocean.

-Not typically attributed with the Outer Banks, we do have a our fair share of migratory whales.
+WHALES.
+The Carolina coast has a decent share of migratory whales.
 These mammals pass through our neck of the woods in the off-season.
 They spend their winters in tropical waters and migrate to North Atlantic for the summer.
 In December – January, one may see migratory whales headed south to the warmer waters, where they will give birth to their calves.
 Then again, they may be spotted in March – April as they’re headed back north for the summer.

-There are 3 species of whales that can be spotted: humpbacks, fin whales, and North Atlantic right whales.
+A few of the common whales to spot here include: humpbacks, fin whales, and North Atlantic right whales.

-It can be hard to spot them as they’re migrating through, because it coincides with the time of year we typically see rough surf and, potentially, nor’easters.
+In the winter, it may be a bit difficult to spot them as they’re migrating off shore, because it coincides with the time of year we typically see rough surf and, potentially, nor’easters.
 On a calm day, one may very well see a whale’s fluke and see them blow water out of their blowhole, as they take a breath of air.
-Just like dolphins, these marine mammals must surface to breathe in air.
-So keep an eye out for spewing water, and a posse of birds overhead.
-Birds like to follow the whales as they typically find “hot spots” of food.
+Just like dolphins, these marine mammals must surface to breathe.
+Keep an eye out for spewing water, and a posse of birds overhead.
+Birds like to follow the whales as they typically find food “hot spots”.

 If you’d like to see these beautiful creatures first hand, Southern Shores Realty is here for you to house your next beach getaway!
 Visit us on the web or call us locally at 252-261-2000.